clamstew/tidbyt-community/apps/yearclock/README.md

 All special date themes are enabled by default but can be toggled off in the **"Enable Special Date Themes"** setting.

-## ✨ New Year's Sparkle Animation
+## ✨ New Year's Experience

+Year Clock creates a unique two-day New Year's experience that reflects the party-to-recovery cycle:

+### Dec 31st: Party Time! ✨🎉

-When special date themes are enabled, Dec 31st and Jan 1st feature a magical sparkle animation that creates a festive twinkling effect over the gold/silver New Year's gradient.
+**New Year's Eve** features a magical sparkle animation that creates a festive twinkling effect over the gold/silver gradient.

-### Animation Features
+**Animation Features:**

 - **8-Frame Animation**: Smooth twinkling effect with strategically placed sparkle pixels
 - **Festive Colors**: White, light yellow, and gold sparkles that complement the NEWYEAR_PALETTE
 - **Performance Optimized**: 50ms frame delays with minimal pixel count for smooth rendering
 - **Smart Integration**: Works seamlessly with all existing features (hemisphere settings, date display, accent dots, etc.)

-- **Automatic Detection**: Activates only on New Year's dates when special date themes are enabled
+### Jan 1st: Recovery Mode ☀️

+**New Year's Day** uses the same beautiful gold/silver gradient but without animation, creating a calmer, more restful visual perfect for recovery day.

+**Recovery Features:**

+- **Same Color Palette**: Maintains the gold/silver NEWYEAR_PALETTE for visual continuity
+- **Static Display**: No animation for a more peaceful, contemplative experience
+- **Smooth Transition**: Natural progression from party (animated) to recovery (calm)

 ### Technical Details

 The animation uses `render.Animation` with multiple frames, each containing 3-6 sparkle pixels positioned to create a natural twinkling effect.
 The sparkles appear in the layer between the gradient background and the dial marker, ensuring proper visual hierarchy while maintaining the functionality of all other features.
+Animation automatically activates only on Dec 31st when special date themes are enabled.

 ## 🌍 Timezone-Based Date Format Detection